ceers/ceers-nircam/batch_scripts/README.md

 association files and `image3_full.asdf` parameter file) are set up to create combined mosaics of all four pointings.
 These mosaics can require a very significant amount of memory.

+### TweakReg

+**`tweakreg_wcs/`** - We provide the output WCS calculated by our runs of the tweakreg step for each pointing, along with the Python code that will apply this tweaked WCS to each image header (`updatewcs.py`).
+Therefore, you do not need to run the TweakReg step yourself, and can use the `updatewcs.py` script instead to use the CEERS astrometry from DR0.5.

+**`tweakreg_cfgs/`** - If you do choose to run TweakReg from scratch using our wrapper (`run_tweakreg.py`, or `run_tweakreg_1.7.py`), we provide the configuration files containing the fit parameters for each pointing and filter.